vintrocode/mirascope-nolita/README.md

 # Mirascope 🤝 Nolita

-This is a simple conversational chatbot that uses Nolita as a web browsing tool.
+This is a simple conversational chatbot that uses [Nolita](https://github.com/hdresearch/nolita) as a web browsing tool.
 It's on the model to determine when it needs to search the web.
 It's also a nice demo of how to build a custom tool in Mirascope.

 ### Getting Started

 You have to be running Nolita locally to use this.
-You can find the repo [here](https://github.com/nolita-ai/nolita).
 Follow their installation instructions.
 To run the server, use the following command:

 ```
 npx nolita serve